List-coloring apex-minor-free graphs: Algorithm

 \section{Algorithm}

 Let $G$ be a graph with a list assignment $L$ and let $X\subseteq V(G)$ be a set of vertices.
 We let $\Phi(G,L,X)$ denote the set of restrictions of $L$-colorings of $G$ to $X$.
 In other words, $\Phi(G,L,X)$ is the set of $L$-colorings of $X$ which extend to an $L$-coloring of $G$.
 We say that $G$ is \emph{critical with respect to $L$} if $G$ is not $L$-colorable, but every proper subgraph of $G$ is $L$-colorable.
 The graph $G$ is \emph{$X$-critical with respect to $L$} if $\Phi(G,L,X)\neq \Phi(G',L,X)$ for every proper subgraph $G'$ of $G$ such that $X\subseteq V(G')$.
 Thus, removing any part of an $X$-critical graph affects which colorings of $X$ extend to the whole graph.
 Postle~\cite{lukethe} gave the following bound on the size of critical graphs.
+A \emph{closed disk} is a set homeomorphic to $\{(x,y):x^2+y^2\le 1\}$, and an \emph{open disk} is a set homeomorphic to $\{(x,y):x^2+y^2<1\}$.

-\begin{theorem}[Lemma 3.6.1 in Postle~\cite{lukethe}] Let $G$ be a graph embedded in a disk with a $(\ge\!5)$-list assignment $L$, and and let $X$ be the set of vertices of $G$ drawn on the boundary of the disk.
+\begin{theorem}[{Postle~\cite[Lemma 3.6.1]{lukethe}}] Let $G$ be a graph embedded in a closed disk, let $L$ be a $(\ge\!5)$-list assignment for $G$, and let $X$ be the set of vertices of $G$ drawn in the boundary of the disk.
 If $G$ is $X$-critical with respect to $L$, then $|V(G)|\le 29|X|$. \end{theorem}

 Theorem~\ref{thm-lukebnd} has several surprising corollaries; in particular, it makes it possible to test whether a precoloring of an arbitrary connected subgraph (of unbounded size) extends to a coloring of a graph embedded in a fixed surface from lists of size five~\cite{dvokawalg}.
 Based on somewhat similar ideas, we use it here to deal with a restricted case of list-coloring graphs from a proper minor-closed class.
-The algorithm uses the structure theorem of Robertson and Seymour~\cite{robertson2003graph}, showing that each such graph can be obtained by clique-sums from graphs which are ``almost'' embedded in a surface of bounded genus, up to vortices and apices.
+The algorithm uses the structure theorem of Robertson and Seymour~\cite{robertson2003graph}, which asserts that each graph from a proper minor-closed class can be obtained by clique-sums from graphs which are ``almost'' embedded in a surface of bounded genus, up to vortices and apices.